oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     Note: There is no output after the file is compiled.
 You are simply returned to the prompt.

-6. List the files in the `examples` directory and confirm that you now have a class file named `DataSafeRestAPIClientExample.class`.
+6. Change to the `examples` directory and list the files.
+Confirm that you now have a class file named `DataSafeRestAPIClientExample.class`.

     ```text
+    # <copy>cd examples</copy>
     # <copy>ls</copy>
     ```